BigPanikMania/AnalogJVSy/README.md

-#JVSy
+#AnalogJVSy
 Open source JVS to PC interface using a Teensy

 ##Description
-JVSy lets you connect your JVS controls (digital joystick and buttons for now, analog and lightguns are WIP) to your PC and use them as controls, for MAME or other purposes.
+AnalogJVSy lets you connect your JVS analog controls (analog joystick and buttons plus 6 outputs) to your PC and use them as controls, for MAME or other purposes.
+AnalogJVSy is base on JVSy project from K4roshi

 In its current state it's basically an open source JVS-PAC clone.

-It's currently a work in progress and tested only with digital inputs on a Naomi Universal cabinet.

 ###Tech description
-JVSy is an implementation of a JVS I/O host using a teensy 2.0 and an RS-485 to serial interface.
-The signals read from the other nodes are then converted to standard HID Joystick and keyboard signals.
+AnalogJVSy is an implementation of a JVS I/O host using a teensy 2.0 and an RS-485 to serial interface.
+The signals read from the other nodes are then converted to standard HID Joystick signals.

 ##Hardware